-- Write sentences using capital letters, comma and an appropriate end mark. - Research and discuss the beliefs of the Maroons and how it influences their way of life. - Research and discuss the Christian religion and how it influences our culture. - Identify dates and special national events on a calendar. - Use the correct units, tools and attributes to estimate, compare and carry out the processes of measurement to given degree of accuracy. - Use pictures or three dimensional forms to depict aspects of the Jamaican culture. - Identify unique features of Jamaican traditional and cultural music - Discuss the role that art plays in the culture of Jamaica.

-- Explain why the Jamaican culture should be valuable to them - Identify ways in which the Jamaican culture has promoted international understanding - Explain how culture helps to promote national unity and identity - Identify the major occupations relating to the Jamaican culture e.g. musicians, athletes, artists, sculptors. - Describe ways in which people can earn a living from marketing culture. - Perform simple Jamaican folk songs and music suited for a variety of events and occasions. - Explain the importance of protecting endangered indigenous Jamaican plants and animals - Identify the various uses of some indigenous Jamaican plants, herbs and spices - Identify ways in which cultural religious practices help people to

-- develop moral values and live in unity - Use data collected to construct picture bar graph - Explain the value of various aspects of the Jamaican culture - Formulate properly constructed sentences for journal entries - Arrange sentences in sequential order

-- Explore how traditional/cultural music has changed over time - Understand how individuals from Jamaica's culture have contributed to its development over time - Examine how the Jamaican culture has evolved - Identify ways in which they can individually or collectively influence culture. - Write sentences about the changes in some aspects of our culture over the last fifty years, e.g. dress, dance, food, etc. - Draw conclusions from a given series of events about the development of the Jamaican culture. - Describe how science and technology has made work in the home easier - Compare the work of Jamaican scientists in the past with the advances of the present
+Critical Objectives Key Skills

+٠ Distinguish between Creole and

+SJE, recognizing that language

+changes according to situation.

+• Listen to and retell Jamaican

+stories.

+• Write sentences using capital

+letters, comma and an appropriate

+end mark.

+٠ Research and discuss the beliefs of

+the Maroons and how it influences

+their way of life.

+• Research and discuss the Christian

+religion and how it influences our

+culture.

+• Identify dates and special national

+events on a calendar.

+• Use the correct units, tools and

+attributes to estimate, compare and

+carry out the processes of

+measurement to given degree of

+accuracy.

+• Use pictures or three dimensional

+forms to depict aspects of the

+Jamaican culture.

+• Identify unique features of Jamaican

+traditional and cultural music

+• Discuss the role that art plays in the

+culture of Jamaica.

+FQ 2

+• Explain why the Jamaican culture

+should be valuable to them

+• Identify ways in which the Jamaican

+culture has promoted international

+understanding

+• Explain how culture helps to

+promote national unity and identity

+• Identify the major occupations

+relating to the Jamaican culture e.g.

+musicians, athletes, artists,

+sculptors,

+• Describe ways in which people can

+earn a living from marketing culture.

+• Perform simple Jamaican folk songs

+and music suited for a variety of

+events and occasions.

+Critical Object ives Key Skills

+Explain the importa

+endangered indiger

+plants and animals

+Identify the various uses of some

+indigenous Jamaica

+and spices

+Identify ways in whi ch cultural

+religious practices l

+develop moral value

+unity

+Use data collected t o construct

+picture bar graph o construct

+variaus aspects

+Explain the value of of the Jamaican cul

+Formulate properly

+sentences for journ ai

+entries

+Arrange sentences in sequential

+order

+FQ3

+Explore how tradition

+music has changed

+Understand how inc

+Jamaica's culture h ave

+contributed to its de evelopment over

+time

+• Examine how the Ja maican culture

+has evolved

+Identify ways in whi ch they can

+individually or colle •

+culture.

+Write sentences abo out the changes

+in some aspects of

+the last fifty years, e

+food, etc. ng. uless, uallee,

+Draw conclusions fill om a divon

+Draw conclusions in series of events abo

+development of the culture.
+Jaillaitail

+oo ond

+Describe how scien

+technology has mad ae work in the

+home easier

+Compare the work of the second s

+scientists in the pas

+advances of the pre sent